 - Pecos Road Roundabout Interchange

 - Braided Ramps/CD Road from Las Vegas Blvd to I-15 in NB direction

-In addition, the following projects will be considered for incorporation within the above listed projects:
+Also, the following projects were considered for incorporation within the above listed projects:

 - I-515 Viaduct Replacement (Structure G-947-Las Vegas Blvd to I-15)

 - I-515 Viaduct Rehabilitation/Widening (Structure I-947-Las Vegas Blvd to Eastern Avenue)